Water pressure drops in DeKalb CountyA dripping faucet. Photo by Danny Steaven. Source: Wikimedia commons

-According to the DeKalb County twitter feed, a vehicle hit a fire hydrant on a 48 inch main transmission line at Henderson Mill and Evans Road.
+According to the DeKalb County twitter feed, a mower hit a fire hydrant on a 48 inch main transmission line at Henderson Mill and Evans Road.
 The county said full water pressure was restored by 3:30 a.m., but work on the problem continues.
 There are no boil water advisories in effect, but the county is conducting testing to see if that will be necessary.

 The county’s updates came in the early morning hours of July 24.
 During the incident, there was little information about what had happened.